Reading:

-Unfortunately, the growth of cyberspace brought increase of cybercrime.
-According to statistics reports by Statista, the overall financial damage caused by cybercrime almost doubled in the last two years.
-Along with financial losses, companies suffer from reputational damage and customer outflow.
-Therefore, we should always remember that financial services go hand in hand with sensitive data, and it is companies’ utmost goal to protect that data from cybercriminals.
+Unfortunately, the expansion of cyberspace has led to an increase in cybercrime.
+According to Statista, the overall financial damage caused by cybercrime has continued to rise, nearly doubling over the past two years as we move into 2025.
+Beyond financial losses, companies also suffer reputational damage and customer attrition.
+As financial services inherently involve sensitive data, it is imperative for companies to prioritize cybersecurity and protect customer information from cybercriminals.

 The more fintech moves towards digital experiences, the more points of compromise appear.
 Every point of transaction or origination may become a target for a cyberattack.
 Increasingly, the risk of cyberattack does not come from the front door but through a side door – often through relationships that organisations have with other providers.
 Therefore, assessing and managing risks that may come through vendors in real time is increasingly important.